 These Kenyans need representation especially when they undergo challenges in their course of duty like for instance the current COVID-19 era where countries are either repatriating their nationals or monitoring their wellbeing through their embassies and high commissions in different nations.

-And there are other many areas Kenya and Somaliland can work together for the benefit of their citizens.
+There are other areas Kenya and Somaliland can work together for the benefit of their citizens.

 We have previously worked together on improving security in a region that had earned a negative reputation of terrorism and piracy perpetrated by the Al Shabaab and youth from neighboring Somalia.